 “Wait,” you say, what does “behave” mean?
 It means that the judge has offered you a “deal” you can’t refuse.
 This “deal” is a contract between you and the court of which the contractual terms are simple: The judge promises not to put you in jail, not to make you pay the entire fine and not to take away your driver’s license.

-In exchange, if you agree to the probation, you are agreeing generally to do the following:
+In exchange, the penalties for DWI, if you agree to the probation, you are agreeing generally to do the following:

 - report once a month to a probation officer

 - not to commit any further crimes during the term of probation;

 - to pay a monthly supervisory fee to the probation office (approximately $40.00);

 - to perform a specified number of community service hours during the term of your probation (approximately 24 to 80 hours) (community service is volunteer work to benefit the community);

 - to attend DWI education classes dealing with the effects of alcohol or listening to victims of DWI related tragedies (VIP Program);

 - to abstain from consuming alcohol for the term of your probation;

 - to pay your non-probated fines and court costs;

 - to submit to a breath test by law enforcement or court personnel upon request;